 (Saturday, July 21st)

-On the mound, Cain allowed five runs on five hits and two walks with four strikeouts over eight innings.
+Bronson Arroyo (5-6) allowed two runs on five hits and two walks with six strikeouts over six innings to earn the win.

 Yovani Gallardo (8-7) surrendered four runs on nine hits over 5 2/3 innings for Milwaukee, which has dropped four of its last seven.

 "I thought he came out throwing the ball well, but all of a sudden you have got people on base and they're scoring runs," Brewers manager Ron Roenicke said about Gallardo.

 Cincinnati opened the scoring in their first at-bat with three straight one- out singles by Zack Cozart, Phillips and Bruce, scoring Cozart and placing runners on the corners.

 Rolen then lifted a sacrifice fly to left field to plate Phillips before Ludwick pulled a ball over the left-field wall to give the Reds a quick 4-0 lead.

 "I worked the count in my favor and got a fastball," Ludwick said about his home run.
 "To get four runs in the first off [Gallardo], you have got to take it.
 He's pretty good."

 Milwaukee squandered a leadoff double by Aramis Ramirez in the second inning but was able to get on the board in the fourth when Travis Ishikawa started the frame with a ground-rule double to right field.
 He came home three batters later on a Corey Hart base hit to left.